Mintysalts/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 1. Create a resource group

-  - In the Azure portal, you will start by clicking on "Resurce groups"
+  - In the Azure portal, you will start by clicking on "Resurce groups".
   <p align="center">
   <img src="https://i.imgur.com/QfyAlBl.png" height="80%" width="80%" alt="Create a resource group steps"/>
   </p>

-  - Once you see the page like the image below, go ahead and click on "Create"
+  - Once you see the page like the image below, go ahead and click on "Create".
  <p align="center">
   <img src="https://i.imgur.com/tRtZnw7.png" height="80%" width="80%" alt="Create a resource group steps"/>
   </p>

   -  In the box "Resource group" will be the name of your resource group.
-I chose mine to be RG-Lab-02
+I chose mine to be RG-Lab-02.
   -  Then in "region" box,  will be the sever hosting our resource group.
 I chose South Central US since this is the clostest to me.
-  -  Once you are done will out the boxes, click on "Review and create"
+  -  Once you are done will out the boxes, click on "Review and create".
 <p align="center">
   <img src="https://i.imgur.com/mpJPego.png" height="50%" width="50%" alt="Create a resource group steps"/>
   </p>